Para-archery classification

 Para-archery classification is the classification system for para-archery used to create a level playing field for archers with a different range of disabilities.
 Governance in the sport is through the International Archery Federation.
-Early classification systems for the game to have and were created during the 1940s and based on medical classification.
+Early classification systems for the sport were created during the 1940s and based on medical classification.
 This has subsequently changed to a functional mobility classification with the exception of blind archery.

 Definition and participation

-Para-arch classification at the Paralympic Games is the basis for determining who can compete in the sport, and within which class.
+Para-archery classification at the Paralympic Games is the basis for determining who can compete in the sport, and within which class.
 It is used for the purposes of establishing fair competition.
 Entry is eligible to male and female athletes with a physical disability.
 The blind classifications are based on medical classification, no functional classification.

 People with cerebral palsy are eligible to compete in archery.
 The Cerebral Palsy-International Sports and Recreation Association (CP-ISRA) classes of CP3, CP4, CP5, CP6, CP7 and CP8 have counterparts with the classification system used by the World Archery Federation.